peteroupc/html3dutil/doc/PiecewiseCurve.md

 <a name='PiecewiseCurve_velocity'></a>
 ### PiecewiseCurve#velocity(u)

-Finds an approximate velocity vector at the given u-coordinate of this curve.
+Finds an approximate velocity vector at the specified u-coordinate of this curve.

 #### Parameters